First-order convergence for $321$-avoiding permutations: -avoiding permutations

 Therefore, we can show the existence and the uniqueness of the stationary distribution for a single connected component and take the probability above into consideration at the end.
 Without loss of generality, we will denote our choice of the connected component by $S_1.$

-\item \textbf{Non-partiteness:} We want to show that the graph is not $k$-partite for any $k \geq 2.$ Here, we will refer to Lemma \ref{gurevich}, the EF game defined on linear structures.
+\item \textbf{Non-partiteness:} Finally, we verify that each irreducible component is aperiodic; equivalently, the graph is not $k$-partite for any $k \ge 2$.

+Here we refer to Lemma \ref{gurevich}, the EF game defined on linear structures.
 Note that since we restrict our attention to an irreducible class, all states have the same period.
-See Theorem 6.3.2 of \cite{GS20}, which is for Markov chains but still apply here.
-Let us take a state $s_0=(A,\psi) \in S_1$ such that $|\psi_1|=2$ and associate it to a permutation $\pi \in \tn{AV}(321).$ As a consequence of Lemma \ref{gurevich}, the logical equivalence class will be the same whether we insert $2^{k+1}+1$ or $2^{k+1}+2$ entries to the rightmost position.
-Let us denote this as
+See Theorem 6.3.2 of \cite{GS20}, which is stated for Markov chains but still applies here.